 There was no cost to those featured in this publication and in turn, we are committed to creating a document that is publicly accessible and freely distributed throughout the city.

-*A PHONEBOOK is available for FREE with PURCHASE at the following locations:*
+*A PHONEBOOK is available for digital download.
+The limited run printed publication was originally distrubuted for free with purchase at the following locations:*

 American Hats, LLC @ 2251 Fraley Street (Northeast)